Over the past few years, I’ve discovered an endless treasure trove of inspiration, wisdom, and education on YouTube.

 We are all in the persuasion business.
 Whether you’re trying to buy or sell a property, find the most talented employees, win the best business partners or make friends with the right people, it is imperative that you have the ability to persuade others to say YES.
 This video gives a powerful overview of 6 essential elements of persuasion.

 There’s a cold, hard fact that nobody can deny (as much as many of us would like to).
 If you’re not valuable to the marketplace, you’re not going to get much money.
 If you want to increase your earning potential – the shortest path to getting there is to become more valuable.
 Jim Rohn explains below…

 If you’re one who likes to think ahead, there’s a good chance you’re not living in the moment.
 When you constantly spend your conscious energy stuck in some distant future that hasn’t arrived yet, you’re missing out on a huge part of what life has to offer.
 As Alan Watts said, “You can’t live at all unless you can live fully now.”

 9. Work is a Rubber Ball That Bounces Back

 If you’re an ambitious person, you may fall into the trap of treating your work life like the most important thing you have to live for – but take it from me, this is a huge mistake.
 In this video, I’ll explain why this is a huge misconception, and what you should do instead.

 10. Steve Jobs’ Advice for Entrepreneurs

 In order to do anything great in life over a long period of time, it’s important to love what you do.
-Steve Jobs knew it, and he explains it eloquently in this video.
+Steve Jobs knew it, and he dishes out some great advice for entrepreneurs in this video.